WORKING ON CAMPUS FAQs

 Individuals testing positive must quarantine at home for 10 days.
 During this required 10-day period, individuals may work from home if approved by supervisor, are able, and the job can be completely performed remotely.
 Otherwise, individuals will need to use sick time in accordance with the sick leave policy.

 If you do not get tested and/or provide documentation as noted above, you will not be permitted to come to campus if your job requires you to do so.
-Without a negative test or doctor's note, you must quarantine at home for 14 days as per PA guidelines.
+Without a negative test or doctor's note, you must quarantine at home for 14 days.
 Therefore, if your job cannot be completely performed remotely with the approval of your supervisor, you will not be paid during this 14-day quarantine.